zeahmed/NeuralASR/README.md

 ```

 ## Preprocessing
-Conversion of speech wave form into MFCCs or other features takes a bit time.
-To speech up the processing, `TFSpeechRecEngine` provides an option to pre-featurized the audio data so that training process can be speedup.
+Conversion of speech wave form into MFCCs or other features takes a bit of time.
+To speech up the training, `TFSpeechRecEngine` provides an option to pre-featurized the audio data so that training process can be sped up.
 The featurized MFCCs together with other meta-data are stored in a python [pickle](https://pythontips.com/2013/08/02/what-is-pickle-in-python/) file.
 During training, data is read from these pickle file.
 Following is a simple command to generate featurized files from a list of audio files

 ```
 $ python preprocess_mfcc.py config
 ```

-This command also cleans the transcription text based on the regular expression defined in the config file e.g. `unc_regex=[^a-z0-9 ]` in above config file.
-In addition to generating the .pkl file for each training example, the script also partition data into training and test sets.
-Two more files are created in the `output` directory corresponding to train and test sets.
-The files are named according to `input` parameters in `[Train]` and `[Test]` sections of config file.
+This command also cleans the transcription text based on the regular expression defined in the config file e.g. `unc_regex=[^a-z0-9 ]` in above configuration.
+In addition to generating the .pkl file for each training example, the script also partitions data into training and test sets and places the list of train and test files in the `output` directory.
+The files are named according to `input` parameters in `[Train]` and `[Test]` sections of configuration file.

 ## Network Definition
 Networks are defined in a tensorflow python code file.
 Some example networks are available in networks directory in this repository.
 For example, following is a naive example of LSTM based network from networks/lstm_ctc_net.py file.